SDCG69/SDCG-V10/content/fiction/prof.md

 Calloway’s belt buckle clinked as he undid it, the sound absurdly loud in the quiet office.
 Dr. Mercer kept her gaze steady, refusing to let her eyes flicker downward even as he pushed his jeans down his hips with deliberate slowness.
 The fabric pooled at his ankles, leaving him standing there in nothing but his boxer briefs, which did little to hide the evidence of his arousal.
 He smirked, spreading his arms slightly.
 "Satisfied with the merchandise, Professor?"

+## Three - Physical Examination

+[image src="media/img/Prof2.jpg" alt="Professor"]

 She arched a brow, forcing her voice to remain even.
 "Turn around."

-SUMMARY^1: Calloway complies with Mercer’s order to strip fully, teasing her with slow movements while she maintains a detached facade.
-Though visibly aroused, he obeys her command to turn around, still challenging her authority with playful remarks.

 His grin faltered for half a second—surprised, maybe, that she wasn’t immediately lunging for him—but he obeyed, pivoting on his heel to give her a view of his back, the defined muscles shifting under his skin as he moved.
 Dr. Mercer allowed herself a slow, appreciative once-over before circling him like a predator, her heels clicking against the tile.
 "You’re confident," she observed, stopping just behind him.
 Her fingers brushed the small of his back, light enough to tease.
 "But confidence without discipline is just arrogance."

 Calloway inhaled sharply at her touch but held still, his shoulders tensing.
 "Guess I need more tutoring, then."

 Dr. Mercer’s fingers trailed lower, skimming the waistband of his briefs before pulling away just as quickly.
 She stepped back, circling to face him again, her expression unreadable.
 “Fourth rule,” she said, voice dropping into something hushed and commanding.
 “You are not allowed to speak.”
 Her thumb hooked into the elastic of his waistband, tugging it just enough to make his breath hitch.
 “Now get yourself hard as I watch.”

-SUMMARY^1: Mercer circles Calloway like a predator, assessing his confidence before asserting her dominance with a fourth rule: silence.
-She commands him to visibly arouse himself under her gaze, teasing his waistband before stepping back to observe, her tone leaving no room for disobedience.

 Calloway’s jaw clenched, but he obeyed, reaching down to palm himself through the fabric.
 His fingers worked with practiced ease, teasing the outline of his cock as Dr. Mercer settled into her chair, legs crossed at the ankles, her gaze unwavering.
 The silence between them was thick, broken only by the faint rustle of fabric and the sharp inhale he couldn’t suppress when her foot nudged his knee apart, spreading his stance wider.